SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 $
 ```

-Something that can provide us with a lot of information is phpinfo().
+Something that can provide me with a lot of information is phpinfo().
 This one works and it shows us why our calls were not working.

 ```bash
 ...